-2019 hasn’t even arrived but one thing is certain: it’s going to be another busy year if you have students applying to university.
+2019 is proving to be yet another busy year for students applying to university.

 - A multitude of application deadlines for universities and courses in countries all over the world.